 Whilst filtering and monitoring are an important part of the online safety picture for school, to consider, it is only one part.
-CIC Board and the proprietor should consider a whole school approach to online safety
+The CIC Board and the Proprietor should consider a whole school approach to online safety

 We include guidance about the use of mobile phones in our Staff Code of Conduct, ICT Acceptable Use Policy, and also Safeguarding Leaflets for visitors.
 Children have limited and restricted access to the internet via 3G, 4G and 5G in the school.
-Please also see Screening, Searching and Confiscating Policy for more information, linked here: Screening, Searching and Confiscating Policy
+Please also see Screening, Searching and Confiscating Policy for more information, linked here: Screening, Searching and Confiscating Policy 2024 2026.pdf

-Whilst it is essential that the Chair and members of the CIC Board and proprietor ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+Whilst it is essential that the Chair and members of the CIC Board and Proprietor ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.

 Best Futures School shares information with parents/carers regarding Filtering and Monitoring of technology in school.
-Parents and carers are also notified of what pupils are using technology for and being asked to do online, sites accessing etc as part of their curriculum.
+Parents and carers are also notified of what pupils are using technology for and being asked to do online and the sites they are accessing etc as part of their curriculum.